lumen202/lumen202.github.io/README.md

 - Add a projects detail page and modal screenshots
 - Wire up a contact form with form handling (Netlify Forms / Formspree)
 - Convert this to a Vite-powered app (SFCs, build pipeline) if you prefer a modern dev workflow

+GitHub Pages CI

+This repository now contains a GitHub Actions workflow at `.github/workflows/deploy.yml` that runs `npm ci` and `npm run build`, then publishes the generated `dist/` folder to GitHub Pages on pushes to `main`.